ERICBURDONANDTHEANIMALS

 December 22, 1968 Newcastle City Hall, Newcastle: The Animals

-December 28, 1968 Roundhouse, Chalk Farm, London: Andy Somers, Zoot Money, Hugh Hopper, Robert Wyatt
+December 28, 1968 Roundhouse, Chalk Farm, London: Andy Summers, Zoot Money, Hugh Hopper, Robert Wyatt

 This was billed as a jam between members of the Animals and Soft Machine.
-Money and Somers had returned to London, and Soft Machine (for reasons too complicated to address here) was planning to resuscitate itself after Kevin Ayers had departed.
-With Ayers gone, Wyatt was free to re-invite Andy Somers to play with him again.
-Somers, Money and Eric Burdon had all returned to California by January 1969.
+Money and Summers had returned to London, and Soft Machine (for reasons too complicated to address here) was planning to resuscitate itself after Kevin Ayers had departed.
+With Ayers gone, Wyatt was free to re-invite Andy Summers to play with him again.
+However, Summers, Money and Eric Burdon had all returned to California by January 1969.